nextcloud/all-in-one/readme.md

 #!/bin/bash

 # Stop the containers
-docker exec -e STOP_CONTAINERS=1 nextcloud-aio-mastercontainer /daily-backup.sh
+docker exec --env STOP_CONTAINERS=1 nextcloud-aio-mastercontainer /daily-backup.sh

 # Below is optional if you run AIO in a VM which will shut down the VM afterwards
 # poweroff